rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 -   an OTP device is created in an OTP client application installed on your phone, notebook, or other digital device.

-You can add multi-factor authentication by updating your account settings in the [Rackspace Cloud Control Panel](https://login.rackspace.com).
+You can modify multi-factor authentication by updating your account settings in the [Rackspace Cloud Control Panel](https://login.rackspace.com).
 After you pair a device with your account, authentication becomes a two-step
 process: